atsheehan/curriculum/lessons/querying-multiple-tables/querying-multiple-tables.md

     "movies_pkey" PRIMARY KEY, btree (id)
 ```

-In addition to `genre_id` we also have the `studio_id`.
+In addition to `genre_id`, we also have the `studio_id`.
 Notice that under the `Modifiers` column that `genre_id` has the `not null` constraint: every row _must_ contain a reference to a genre (i.e. it cannot contain `NULL`).
 But for `studio_id` we don't have such a constraint.
 This means that we could have a movie that does not have an associated studio.
 We can check to see if this is the case with a query checking for `NULL` on the `studio_id` column:

 ```SQL
 SELECT title, studio_id FROM movies WHERE studio_id IS NULL;